 The tightened restrictions remain effective until further notice

-When it comes to study spaces and computer rooms, they are to be left accessible only to a limited extent and for students who need such a space during the period until 31 March 2021.
+When it comes to study spaces and computer rooms, they are to be left accessible only to a limited extent and for students who need such a space.

 In order to ensure a safe work and study environment for employees and students, and to help to reduce the spread of infection throughout society, the University has made the following decision.

 - Teaching and assessment of students’ performance (examination) is to be conducted digitally without physical attendance on the University’s premises.
 Only teaching and assessment that are impossible to conduct remotely, or possible only with great difficulty, may be carried out with physical attendance on the University's premises following a decision by the dean.